Salix × fragilis: Ecology

-The plant is commonly called crack willow or brittle willow because it is highly susceptible to wind, ice and snow damage.
-The name also derives from the twigs which break off very easily and cleanly at the base with an audible crack.
-Broken twigs and branches can take root readily, enabling the species to colonise new areas as broken twigs fall into waterways and can be carried some distance downstream.
-It is particularly adept at colonising new riverside sandbanks formed after floods.
-It also spreads by root suckers, expanding into pure 'groves'.
+The plant is commonly called crack willow or brittle willow because it is highly susceptible to damage from wind, ice and snow.
+The name also derives from the twigs, which break off very easily and cleanly at the base with an audible crack.
+Broken twigs and branches can readily take root, enabling the species to colonise new areas when they fall into waterways and are carried some distance downstream.
+The plant is particularly adept at colonising new riverside sandbanks formed after floods.
+It also spreads by root suckers, forming pure 'groves'.